 ** note: I recently updated this post to make sure all of the commands still work. **

-I’ve spent some time recently using go for my side web projects.
+I’ve spent some time recently using the Go programming language for my side web projects.
 The Go standard libraries are minimal by design - meaning it doesn’t come with a prescriptive web framework out of the box.
 The good news is that there are a ton of options:

 Of course, you could decide to just not use a web framework at all.
 Comparing these is a topic of great debate - but that topic is for another post :) I decided to try out Revel first, as it was the closest to a full featured rails-esque framework at a glance.
 I’ll likely give all of these a shot at some point.